SynnyG/SpringSounds/README.md

 <p><ins><strong>For example</strong></ins>: you have a sound that you like and you want to listen it when you type in your keyboard ?
 No problem, take it and put it in /Library/Application Support/SpringSounds/Themes/Keyboard/, go into Springsounds (Settings app, SpringSounds), Community&#39;s Sounds and select it under Keyboard Sounds !
 You have two buttons for it: one for listen and one for apply it.
 When you tap the &quot;<em>Apply change and respring</em>&quot; button, your device will respring automatically.
 That&#39;s it !</p>

 <p>Note: your sound must have the .caf extension !!!
-Instructions below for file convertion</p>
+Instructions below on how to convert your sound to correct format</p>

+<p>&nbsp;</p>

+<p>&nbsp;</p>

+<h1><ins>Sounds Included</ins></h1>

+<p>There is some sounds that has been included by default into the application, you can find it under Sounds Included (not too difficult to remember :P).
+I&#39;ve not created them or searched on the web for it, that&#39;s simply sounds that are already in the device.
+Some are used for example when you send a message, some are no more used.
+I may in the future include more sound directly in the application or with other Cydia package</p>

 <p>&nbsp;</p>